YoniAfek1/Linkedin_Analysis/README.md

 ## 🗺️ **Overview**

 Career Compass is a cutting-edge project that leverages **Big Data** and **AI** to assist individuals in making informed career decisions.
-It provides users with personalized insights, job recommendations, and career statistics in a streamlined and interactive way.
+It provides users with personalized insights, job recommendations, and career statistics in interactive way.
+Designed as a potential **feature for LinkedIn**, it not only enhances career exploration and decision-making but also helps users build **meaningful professional connections** by identifying relevant mentors and collaborators on LinkedIn.

 ---

 ## ✨ **Key Features**

-- 🔍 **Job Title Normalization**
-  Standardize job titles using advanced embedding models for improved accuracy.

 - 🌐 **Interactive Exploration**
   - Select a job title and company.
   - Explore employment rates, wages, and career paths.
   - Receive personalized mentor recommendations.

-- 🤖 **AI-Powered Job Insights**
-  Role-specific descriptions and job fit assessments powered by **Gemini 1.5 LLM**.

 - 📊 **Data Visualizations**
-  Dynamic charts showing job statistics, education paths, and career trajectories.
+  Dynamic plots showing job statistics, education paths, and career paths.

 ---